4nderflow/4nderflow-portfolio/README.md

 <img height="400" src="assets/img/Capture.PNG" />

 # How to get started?
-To get started <a href="template-by-ander.html" download>click this link</a> to download the template file, and once you downloaded it, you can change anything you want.
+To get started <a href="template-by-ander.html" download="4nder's template">click this link</a> to download the template file, and once you downloaded it, you can change anything you want.

 # Note:
 You don't need to download the style file in the stylesheets folder, all styles are in the template.